C-T-Ailey/Bootleg-Bills-Frontend/README.md

   * In progress - Homepage, Products and About Bill's now display adequately on mobile devices.
 * :construction_worker: Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.
   * Requires adjustments so counters renew when a product is updated without reloading the dashboard - also requires a significant loading period before orders and statistics are viewable.
-* :construction_worker: Increased number of potential images and variants for products.
-  * Adding up to 8 product images and variants upon product creation is now supported, with only minor adjustments required to expand further - not fully functional for product editing yet.
 * Improved layout for the homepage.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.
 * Adjust the Product and Orders models and rewrite the "Add to Cart" function so that any selected variant for a product will be recorded in a customer's orders.